JohnBlue-git/VideoForm_SQL_C-Sharp/README.md

 MainForm class can dynamically allocate multiple ChildForm objects in which each ChildForm object can handle one video thread

 , and MainForm object will be set as parent for each ChildForm object.

+## Video Demonstration

+There is a Demonstration_VideoForm.mp4 for demonstration